MathFrenchToast/AzureAIStudio-demo/README.md

 ## disclaimer

-I try to set all the config to minimal values or even to free tiers when possible, but cost may occurs (that's how cloud works). destroy all the ressources as soon as you are done with them.
+I try to set all the config to minimal values or even to free tiers when possible, but cost may occurs (that's how cloud works).
+Destroy all the ressources as soon as you are done with them.
 This is a WIP (see todo section)

 ## what is created